kristo-aun/egd-web/docs/NODE.md

 	./configure

 Compile.
-This will take about 10 minutes.
+This took about 20 minutes with Intel® Atom™ 1.86 GHz Dual-core.
 ====
 	make